junwatu/automated-content-generation/blogs/README.md

 **Stable Diffusion**

-The Stable Diffusion model can be utilized through services such as [replicate.com](https://replicate.com/).
+The Stable Diffusion model can be utilized through services such as [deep.ai](https://deep.ai/).
 One of the primary reasons for choosing this service is the ease with which we can harness the power of the Stable Diffusion model through a simple API call.
-Go [here](https://replicate.com/account/api-tokens) to create a token to access the Replicate API.
+Go [here](https://deepai.org/dashboard/profile) to create a token to access the DeepAI API.

 **GridDB**

 At present, GridDB is compatible with Linux-based operating systems.
 However, if you're utilizing Windows, you can opt for the GridDB Docker version.
 For detailed installation instructions, please refer to the [GridDB documentation site](https://docs.griddb.net/latest/about/what-is-griddb/).

-## Let's Code!

-### Run The Project
+## Full Installation The Project

 For the full source code you can look into this GitHub [repository](https://github.com/junwatu/automated-content-generation).
 To run the project, first clone the repository and then install all the dependencies.